tanweijie123/tp/docs/UserGuide.md

 ## 3.3 Session-related Keywords

+We will describe all session-related keywords in this section, but before that what exactly is a session?

+#### Sessions

+Sessions represents a timeslot that is scheduled for a training session.
+It contains information about the gym, the session's main exercise type, start time and the duration of sessions.

+Each session can have more than 1 client, to model a trainer instructing a fitness class.

-All session-related keywords are described in this section.
-All of the commands here will interact with the Session List which is located at the [right of the UI](#2-ui-orientation).
+All of the session-related commands will interact with the Session List which is located at the [right of the UI](#2-ui-orientation).
 The figure below shows how it looks like.

 <center><img src="images/SessionPanel.png" alt="session_panel" width="250" height="450" /><br/>
 Figure 9 - Sample of Session List</center><br/>